Chinese dragon

-The Chinese dragon or loong is a legendary creature in Chinese mythology, Chinese folklore, and Chinese culture generally.
+The Chinese dragon, known as long or loong (/en/ LUUNG) is a legendary creature in Chinese mythology, Chinese folklore, and Chinese culture generally.
 Chinese dragons have many animal-like forms, such as turtles and fish, but are most commonly depicted as snake-like with four legs.
-Academicians have identified four reliable theories on the origin of the Chinese dragon: snakes, Chinese alligators, thunder worship and nature worship.
+Academics have identified four reliable theories on the origin of the Chinese dragon: snakes, Chinese alligators, thunder worship and nature worship.
 They traditionally symbolize potent and auspicious powers, particularly control over water and weather.